nrw6218/DisneyStreamingTakeHome/README.md

 ## Available Commands
 ### `"npm run build": "webpack"`,

-Bundles all javascript modules together and puts the bundled js file in teh `/dist` directory.
+Creates a production-ready build of the application.

-### `"npm run watch": "webpack --watch"`,
+### `"npm run start": "webpack --watch"`,

-Runs webpack in watch mode so `bundle.js` will update as you save changes to the project.
-Good for while actively developing.
+Creates a localhost server with live reloading of the app intended for development.

 ## Built With
 - JavaScript